Can you really make money simply for walking or running around outside and getting healthier?

 By doing this that 1 member can purchase several gift card rewards or prizes and then distribute those rewards evenly between all that participated or per points that were sent over.

 I guess in certain circumstances this can be a great idea.

 I guess by having this option you can also sell your coins earned as well.

-The lowest gift cards I see at this time is $50 gift cards that you can use in Amazon and I believe Paypal too.
+The lowest gift cards I see at this time are $50 gift cards that you can use in Amazon and I believe Paypal too.

 This has a cost of 3,650 SweatCoins so it is going to take a while before accumulating that many points.

-They didn’t have these lower amount gift card before so we can only hope that they can come out with smaller options soon like $5 or $10 dollar ones.
+They didn’t have these lower amount gift cards before so we can only hope that they can come out with smaller options soon like $5 or $10 dollar ones.

 Is SweatCoin Safe and Legit?